WordPress Hacked: Effective Steps to Recover Your Site

 At the very least, your hosting company should be able to recover access to your WordPress site or provide web logs to help narrow down the time of the breach.

 A hosting provider plays a major role in ensuring a website’s performance and security are of the highest standards.
-If you don’t think your current web host can mitigate WordPress hack attacks, it’s time to look for a new one.
+If you don’t think your current one can mitigate WordPress hack attacks, it’s time to look for a new web host.

 Consider getting managed WordPress hosting, as it generally offers security measures built specifically for protecting WordPress website files and installations.